hindu-comm/weblogs/manasataramgini/2015/02/2015-02-25_the-doctor-and-the-speech-at-the-right-wing-think-tank.md

 praised in the days of yore by abhipratāriṇa kākṣasenī in the same lands.
-In their minds they were thinking that each one of them, supposedly tall, fair, ram-gulping central Asian warriors, were capable of slaughtering at least ten short, dark, taṇḍulāmbu sipping hīndūka-s in one go.
+In their minds they were thinking that each one of them, supposedly tall, fair, ram-gulping central Asian warriors, were capable ofslaughtering at least ten short, dark, taṇḍulāmbu sipping hīndūka-s in one go.
 But they were in for a rude surprise.
 Upon landing, the mere NCCs aided by local farmers armed with just daṇḍa-s and curikā-s made short work of the vaunted warriors of the old mahāmado marusaṃbhavaḥ and sent to them to meet their legendary 72 girls and 28 boys.
 Then the NCC leader said they were going to hoist the national flag and in a ritual imitating the ways of the English during their occupation of the country
-shouted: “Raising pole\!
-By order of height\!
-Eee-rect\!”
+shouted: “Raising pole!
+By order of height!
+Eee-rect!”
 Then the tricolored dhvaja went up even as the cadets stood taut and serenaded it with the anthem composed by the vaṅga poet ravīndra.
 But the mahāmada was already blazing with anger of the tale of the rout of his coreligionists that the leader had narrated and instead muttered the cry asserting ekarākṣasatvaṃ and AoA.
-The bewitching kukkuravati made his mind readable as print on paper and saying “paśya valśa\! vastuto rāṣṭrīya dhvajasyocchrayeṇa asya marūnmattasya dhvajabhaṅga āsīt
-|”, she gave a canine bark. mahāmada wondered; “what is that noise of
-a dirty cur; may all of them be killed.
+The bewitching kukkuravati made his mind readable as print on paper and saying “paśya valśa! vastuto rāṣṭrīya dhvajasyocchrayeṇa asya marūnmattasya dhvajabhaṅga āsīt \|”, she gave a canine bark. mahāmada wondered; “what is that noise of a dirty cur; may all of them be killed.
 Truly, those infidels praising their flag sounded like one”.
 With that he came out of his reverie and realized he had to write something about the flag.\]